janetriley/neat-as-a-pin/README.md

 ## TODO:
-* wire up the backoff detector - on HTTP status 429, add host to a redis hash w/timestamp; check queue for host before any requests
+* DONE wire up the backoff detector - on HTTP status 429, add host to a redis hash w/timestamp; check queue for host before any requests
-* dump all the deletes into the work queue, let celery go to town
+* DONE dump all the deletes into the work queue, let celery go to town
-* add celery task for moved urls: add new bookmark, delete old
+* DONE run en masse - add celery task for moved urls: add new bookmark, delete old
 * add celery task to tag RETRY bookmarks for human inspection
+* add backoff detector to check url status
+* final tidy
+* write up results
 * declare victory